practicalli/clojure/reference/clojure-syntax/threading-syntactic-sugar.md

 ## Thread first macro

   Using the thread-first macro **->** we can chain Clojure functions together with a terser syntax, passing the result of the first evaluation as the first argument to the next function and so on.
 Using this style, we can write code that matches the algorithm in our head.

 To make this really simple lets create a contrived example of the threading macro.
 Here we use the `str` function to join strings together.
-Each individual `str` function joins its own strings together, passing the resuting string as the first argument to the next function.
+Each individual `str` function joins its own strings together, passing the resulting string as the first argument to the next function.

 ```clojure
 (->